 Corning is a somewhat small city located in the state of New York.
 With a population of 10,897 people and six constituent neighborhoods, Corning is the 168th largest community in New York.
 Corning has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Corning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Corning isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Corning are a mix of both white- and blue-collar jobs.
 Overall, Corning is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Corning who work in office and administrative support (11.76%), food service (10.42%), and management occupations (7.49%).
+There are especially a lot of people living in Corning who work in office and administrative support (12.57%), food service (8.48%), and management occupations (7.85%).

 The people who call Corning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corning residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Corning include German, English, Italian, and Dutch.

 The most common language spoken in Corning is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include French and Italian.